ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 - md: generate GFM markdown files.
 This is the default.
 - html: generate html files.
 - pdf: generate latex files and a pdf file, which is compiled by lualatex.
-- latex: generate latex files.
-- all: generate md, html, latex and pdf files.
+- all: generate md, html and pdf files.

 Rake does renumbering before the tasks above.